+https://github.com/gollischlab/RecreateWhiteNoiseStimuliWithMatlab

-https://github.com/gollischlab/RecreateWhiteNoiseStimuliWithMatlab stimulus = recreateBinaryWhiteNoiseStimulus(Nx, Ny, Nframes, seed)
+stimulus = recreateBinaryWhiteNoiseStimulus(Nx, Ny, Nframes, seed)

 monitorXPixels=800; monitorYPixels=600;

 Nx=ceil(monitorXPixels/pixelSize); Ny=ceil(monitorYPixels/pixelSize);

+'''

 seed=-10000 (no frozen frames); seed frozen frames=-20000;

+'''

+'''

 Nframes=length(ttls_ms)

+'''

 Note: the stimulus values are drawn from the lower left corner.
+Further, when having frozen and running frames, the seed value -10000 is used to regenerate the full running noise stimulus sequence (the sequence you get when all the frozen sequences are cut out).
+For cells without Frozen frames, only the seed=-10000 has to be used.
+See the BC_STA.m function.

 3. Natural movies

 The folder contains the data for the natural movies and is composed of (same structure as spatiotemporal white noise):

-- -Excel file: LogInfo_NaturalMovies.xlsx - -multiple .mat files (the actual data)
+-Excel file: LogInfo_NaturalMovies.xlsx

+-multiple .mat files (the actual data)

 -folder: code natural movies

 The excel file is the guide for the .mat files:

-The excel file has the same structure as for spatiotemporal white noise:

-- -filename (of .mat file) - -The cell ID (composed of the recording date, the retina number and cell number).
-The cell ID is the same for natural movies and spatiotemporal white noise and has to be used to find the corresponding files.
-For example, the .mat file: 16d200016Comp (see below) contains the response of the cell 5 to the movie that was recorded on the 161219 in the second retina.
-The corresponding response to the spatiotemporal white noise is found in LogInfo_SpatioTemporalWhiteNoise.xlsx and is file 16d200015Comp:

-- update rate: the update rate of the movie (same as for spatiotemporal white noise) - -movie: the "CatCam" movie number used (see below for stimulus regeneration) - -start and end frame: start and end frame of the movie (see below for stimulus regeneration)
+The excel file has the same structure as for spatiotemporal white noise: -filename (of .mat file) -The cell ID (composed of the recording date, the retina number and cell number).
+The cell ID is the same for natural movies and spatiotemporal white noise and has to be used to find the corresponding data files.
+For example, the .mat file: 16d200016Comp (see below) contains the response of the cell 5 to the movie that was recorded on 20.12.16 in the second retina.
+The corresponding response to the spatiotemporal white noise is found in LogInfo_SpatioTemporalWhiteNoise.xlsx and is in file 16d200015Comp: Filename Date Retina Number Cell Number update rate (Hz) Movie Number Number 16d200016Comp 161219 2 5 25 4 -update rate: the update rate of the movie (same as for spatiotemporal white noise) -movie: the "CatCam" movie number used (see below for stimulus regeneration) -start and end frame: start and end frame of the movie (see below for stimulus regeneration) The .mat files contain per cell:

-ttls_ms: the pulses (frames) when the stimulus was updated, same as for the spatiotemporal white noise stimulus.

-Folder: code natural movies

-Contains example code of how to analyze the voltage responses to natural movies.

-BC_mainNaturalMovies.m -> which contains the overview over the individual functions to run

-[movieSignal]=BC_getNaturalMovies(pixelSize);-> for regenerating the movie intensity values.

-[naturalMovie_output]=BC_predNaturalMovies(loadData,filename,movieSignal,STA_output,NL_output,Hz) -> for performing the prediction.
-You should get such a plot when running the code for filename: 16d200016Comp.mat (Cell5 in Retina 2, 161220).
+membPot: the preprocessed voltage signal, same as for the spatiotemporal white noise. ttls_ms: the pulses (frames) when the stimulus was updated, same as for the spatiotemporal white noise stimulus.
+The movie was repeated several times, and between the repeats, a gray screen of 800ms was shown.
+The end frames in the excel file have to be used to find out when the movie sequence was repeated.
+For example, if end frames =998, then it means that frame 999 was the gray screen and frame 1000 was the start of the new movie repeat.
+How to compute the movie repeats is also described in BC_predNaturalMovies.m (see below).
+Folder: code natural movies Contains example code of how to analyze the voltage responses to natural movies.
+BC_mainNaturalMovies.m -> contains the overview over the individual functions to run [movieSignal]=BC_getNaturalMovies(pixelSize);-> for regenerating the movie intensity values [naturalMovie_output]=BC_predNaturalMovies(loadData,filename,movieSignal,STA_output,NL_output,Hz) -> for performing the prediction.
+You should get such a plot when running the code with the following filename: 16d200016Comp.mat (Cell5 in Retina 2, 161220).
 It shows the average response of the cell to the movie and the prediction trace with the LN-model: